Seasonal Commercial Enterprise in Parks

 Note: The Seasonal Commercial Enterprise in Parks Permit applies only to operations in parks and does not regulate Seasonal Commercial Enterprises on private property, at special events, or festivals.

 What dates and times can I operate?

-The Seasonal Commercial Enterprise in Parks current operating season is May 1 to October 31.
+The Seasonal Commercial Enterprise in Parks spring operating season is May 1 to October 31.
 The winter operating season is November 1 to March 31.

 The City does not regulate hours of operations, however, park usage is not permitted between 12 a.m. and 5 a.m.

 How much does it cost to apply for a Seasonal Commercial Enterprise Permit?

 To apply for a permit, there is no cost.
 However, if an applicant is successful, the permit fee to run a Seasonal Commercial Enterprise in a park is:

 |Commercial permit fee||$1800|

 Note: Payment is due upon submission of approved application, copy of liability insurance, commercial business license (additional fees are required), motorized vehicle in park permit (if applicable) and building permit (if applicable).

 Where are Seasonal Commercial Enterprise in Parks allowed to operate?
 Does the City assign designated locations?